 At 30g of fat and 621Kcals, the Sunset Burger is slightly less diet friendly.
 This is largely due to the cheese and chutney that come with it.
 On calories alone, it is still a viable alternative to the ½ chicken or thighs.

 As you can see from above, just because you’re dieting it doesn’t mean you have to go straight for the salad section at Nando’s.

-For this article, I’m going to provide nutritional data based on salads that are accompanied by the grilled chicken breast.
+All nutritional data based is based on salads that are accompanied by the grilled chicken breast.

-This is simply because they tend to be low on protein without it.
-And whilst not every dieter needs to eat substantial amounts of protein, it does have several benefits including lean-muscle retention, satiety and aiding recovery.
+I’ve done this simply because they tend to be low on protein without it, and whilst not every dieter needs to eat substantial amounts of protein, it does have several benefits including lean-muscle retention, satiety and aiding recovery.